ZenithTechSolutions/spark/README.md

 ## Team & Contributors
-This project is proudly developed and maintained by Team ZENITH:
+This project is developed and maintained by Team ZENITH:

 [Sadhur](https://github.com/Sadhurnithy)